-At Luther, students may earn a major in classics (Greek and Latin) or biblical languages (Greek and Hebrew).
+At Luther, students may earn a major in classics or biblical languages (Greek and Hebrew).
 There are also minors available in classics and classical studies.

 The study of classics is excellent preparation for any number of fields.
-Classics graduates have pursued careers and graduate studies in many areas, including music, computer science, foreign languages, theology, education, medicine, law, and business.
+Classics graduates have pursued careers in many areas, including education, business, computer science, music, foreign language, theology, law, and medicine.
+Some of our graduates go on to pursue graduate studies in classics or archaeology.

 A classics major combines the study of the Greek and Latin languages, along with classical civilization.
 The department also offers two minors: (1) A classics minor focusing on Greek or Latin; (2) A classical studies minor focusing on classical civilization courses in translation.